-In Scotland, the concept of restrictive covenants does not exist.
-Instead, such restrictions take the form of title conditions known as ‘real burdens’.
+In Scotland, the equivalent of a restrictive covenant is known as ‘real burdens’.
 An examination of a property’s title deed may reveal whether a real burden exists.

 There is a difficulty in enforcing real burdens as, while real burdens are required to be registered on the title deed of the burdened land, there is no such requirement for the benefiting land.
 As a result, the owner of the benefiting land may have the right to enforce the burden without knowing it (and may thus not know how to remedy a breach of the burden).